The 5 cocktails every gentleman should know how to make

-5 classic libations to have up your sleeve this party season...
+The essential libations to have up your sleeve this party season

-We have always advocated that the modern man should have a firm handle over a few things – grilling a steak to perfect pinkness, for example, or being able to scramble yours eggs to little over runny, and knowing the right occasion to wear a peak lapel rather than its notch counterpart.
+We have always stipulated that the modern gentleman should have a firm handle over some basic facilities – grilling a steak to perfect pinkness, for example, or being able to scramble eggs to little over-runny, and knowing the right occasion to wear a peak lapel rather than its notch counterpart.

-With the upcoming party months in mind, we’d add knowing how to fix up a small selection cocktails to that list – and we’re not talking about faddish mixology trends or fashions.
-Rather, we think that the classics – a negroni, an old fashioned, et al. – are a fine foundation to begin with, because, after all, they are exactly that: timeless libations that should get you, your guests and their guests into mellow, headier spirits, whatever the tastes or dispositions at play.
+With party season in full swing, we’re adding the capacity to whip up a cocktail or two – and we’re not talking about faddish mixology trends or fashions.
+Rather, we think that the classics – a Negroni, an Old Fashioned, et al. – are a fine foundation to begin with, because, after all, they are exactly that: timeless libations that are known and loved, which you'll be able to turn to at a moment's notice to amp up any soirée.

-So, with black-tie and awards seasons around the corner, we’ve compiled our shortlist of the failsafe cocktails that you should be able to conjure up with minimal notice, whether you’re fixing an aperitivo, a nightcap, or just enjoying a post-work reward.
+We've compiled a shortlist of the five failsafe cocktails that you should be able to whip up, whether you’re fixing an aperitivo for unexpected guests or simply enjoying a post-work reward.
 As the great F. Scott Fitzgerald once said: “Here’s to alcohol, the rose-coloured glasses of life.”

 The crowd-pleaser: Negroni